inquiry @ City-As-School

 - Secondary sources are what people write or film after the fact.
 Articles, books, and documentaries are secondary sources.

-- FACT CHECK your sources by opening up another tab & ask, “Who is behind this information?”
-Practice lateral reading.
-Use sites like Snopes.com to fact check conspiracy theories and any information that is hate- or fear-inducing.
+- Use sites like Snopes.com to fact check any information that is hate- or fear-inducing.

-- Always copy & paste the web address (URL) where you found the info.
+- Copy & paste the web address (URL) where you found the info.

 - In one column, record important statistics, quotes from experts, examples from case studies, and facts that help build your argument.

-- In a second column, record your own thoughts and questions , including how and where they could fit into your essay, or this you could put in an area for summarizing, like Cornell notetaking.
+- In the second column, record your own thoughts and questions, including how and where they could fit into your essay, or use this column for summarizing, like in Cornell notetaking.

-- Have you viewed Liberal sources?
-Conservative sources?
-Alternative Media sources?
+- Have you viewed both liberal and conservative sources?
+Have you looked at the issues from all sides?
 From there you can develop a counter-argument.

-- What facts or stats could someone use to discredit or counter your argument?
+- What facts or stats could you use to build or counter your argument?
 See below for good sites to find statistics.
+Or use Opposing Viewpoints database.

 If you are not writing an argumentative essay, how will you share your research?
 Are you going to tell it as a story or create a narrative essay?
 Describe a process?
 Create a documentary? a brochure? a slide show? an info-graphic?
 Did you storyboard it?